 Improving the Capacity of Social and Community Supports to Meet the Needs of an Aging Nation

 The Aging Network has a decades-long history of delivering home and community-based services that enable older adults and their caregivers to age in place with health and independence for as long as possible.
 In a rapidly changing health care and social services landscape, it is critical to preserve the long-standing, trusted, efficient and effective networks and infrastructure that have successfully served older adults in every community.
 However, it is also essential that policymakers recognize and invest in opportunities to improve coordination between our heath care and social services sectors with the aim of reducing spending and improving health outcomes by meeting the non-medical, health-related social needs of a rapidly aging population.
+In addition, for those older adults who need care in the assisted living and nursing home settings, the OAA State Long-Term Care Ombudsman Program helps resolve complaints and protects the rights of those vulnerable residents, thereby playing an integral part in improving the quality of care and reducing unnecessary spending.
 With those goals in mind, we recommend that policymakers prioritize the following actions.

 Funding for discretionary federal programs that support aging at home and in the community must be increased and better aligned to grow with a growing population.
 For decades, federal funding for OAA programs has not kept pace with population growth or the cost of services.
 Lawmakers should reassess budgetary policy priorities with regard to the OAA to ensure that funding is better aligned with demographic realities of an older adult population.
 Robust investments in discretionary OAA programs are needed to restore recent cuts.
 Additionally, in the future, we believe that appropriated funding must take into account information on the population growth of older adults adjusted by measures of unmet need and demographics.